oxc-project/oxc-project.github.io/src/docs/guide/introduction.md

 ## Special Thanks

-This project would not exist without the help, inspiration and encouragements from [Biome][biome] and [Ruff][ruff], who are the pioneers in the field of Rust-based unified toolchain.
+This project would not exist without the help, inspiration, and encouragement from [Biome][biome] and [Ruff][ruff], who are pioneers in the field of Rust-based unified toolchains.

 [biome]: https://biomejs.dev
 [ruff]: https://beta.ruff.rs